Tagum

 Tagum, officially the City of Tagum (Dakbayan sa Tagum; Lungsod ng Tagum), is a component city and capital of the Davao del Norte, Philippines.
 According to the 2024 census, it has a population of 300,042, making it the most populous component city in Mindanao and in Davao del Norte, as well as the second most populous in Davao Region after Davao City.

 It is one of the topmost livable cities in the Philippines, and was one of the finalists in the most child-friendly city in the Philippines - component category along with Laoag, and Talisay, Cebu.
-In the 2021 Cities and Municipalities Competitiveness Index (CMCI), the city of Tagum ranked third on the overall competitive component cities in the Philippines, fourth on infrastructure, second in resiliency, thirteenth on economic dynamism and first on government efficiency.
+In the 2021 Cities and Municipalities Competitiveness Index, the city of Tagum ranked third on the overall competitive component cities in the Philippines, fourth on infrastructure, second in resiliency, thirteenth on economic dynamism and first on government efficiency.

 Etymology

 Nabintad River, part of the original river system that flowed around Magugpo and is currently a protected marine sanctuary due to its natural abundance of mangrove trees.

-There is no official record as to the origin and meaning of the name Tagum, but in Kalagans tagyum (or variants tayum, tagung-tagung) refers to the indigo plant (Indigofera tinctoria Linn.).
+Tagum is a color word from Cebuano that means Indigo.
+There's also a theory although it's not a supported, that in Kalagans tagyum (or variants tayum, tagung-tagung) refers to the indigo plant (Indigofera tinctoria Linn.).
 On the one hand, a legend explains how the name Magugpo, the city's former name, came about.
 At the beginning, Magugpo was nothing but a vast wilderness, inhabited by the Mansakas, Manguangans, Mandayas and the Kalagans in the coastal barangays.
 The name Magugpo was derived from the native word mago, a name of a certain tree, and ugpo means very high.
 According to legend, the natives were occupying a river basin inside the thickly covered forest where they could not even see the sun.
 The creek where the natives dwelt still exists, but the once abundant freshwater is now dead due to pollution.